edgedb/edgedb/docs/guides/migrations/guide.rst

-EdgeQL is a strongly-typed language, which means that it moves checks and verification of your code to compile time as much as possible instead of run time.
-EdgeDB's view is that a schema should allow you to set types, constraints, expressions and more so that you can confidently know what sort of behavior to expect from your data.
+EdgeQL is a strongly-typed language, which means that it moves checks and verification of your code to compile time as much as possible instead of performing them at run time.
+EdgeDB's view is that a schema should allow you to set types, constraints, expressions, and more so that you can confidently know what sort of behavior to expect from your data.
 Laying a type-safe foundation means a bit more thinking up front, but saves you all kinds of headaches down the road.

-But it's not likely that you'll set your schema up perfectly with your first try, or that you'll build an application that never needs to change its schema.
-For this you will need to migrate your schema from its current state to a new state.
+But it's not likely that you'll set your schema up perfectly with your first try, or that you'll build an application that never needs its schema revised.
+When you *do* eventually need to make a change, you will need to migrate your schema from its current state to a new state.

-The basics of creating a project, modifying its schema and migrating it in EdgeDB are pretty easy:
+The basics of creating a project, modifying its schema, and migrating it in EdgeDB are pretty easy:

 - Type ``edgedb project init`` to start a project,
-- Add a simple type like  ``SomeType { name: str; }`` inside your ``default.esdl`` file,
+- Open the newly created empty schema at ``dbschema/default.esdl`` and add a simple type like  ``SomeType { name: str; }`` inside the empty ``module``
-- Type ``edgedb migration create``, click ``y`` to confirm the change, then ``edgedb migrate`` and you are done!
+- Run ``edgedb migration create``, type ``y`` to confirm the change, then run ``edgedb migrate``, and you are done!
 You can now ``insert SomeType;`` in your database to your heart's content.

 But many EdgeDB users have needs that go beyond these basics.
 In addition,